Kale-Pesta becomes new Mahoning Democratic leader

 BOARDMAN

-In one of her first moves as the new Mahoning County Democratic chairwoman, Joyce Kale-Pesta convinced the party’s central committee to get rid of primary-election endorsements for open seats.
+In one of her first moves as the new chairwoman of the Mahoning County Democratic Party, Joyce Kale-Pesta convinced the party’s central committee to get rid of primary-election endorsements for open seats.

 As part of an overhaul of the endorsement process, the party’s committee voted Tuesday to automatically endorse incumbent Democrats in primaries in races for county, Youngstown and Struthers elected positions unless a majority of committee members sign a letter asking for a meeting to reconsider supporting an incumbent.